TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 {% image "assets/sampling.jpg", "Free samples have returned!", "post1" %}

+<sup>ADC: line to dots.
+DAC: dots to line.</sup>
+{.caption}

-While an ADC takes us from continuous to discrete, a DAC takes us from discrete to continuous.
-(Well, it tries anyway.[^lossy]) The shape of the resulting analogue waveform depends on the DAC implementation.
+While ADCs take us from continuous to discrete, DACs (try to) take us from discrete to continuous.
+(Well, it tries anyway.)
+The shape of the resulting analogue waveform depends on the DAC implementation.
 Simple DACs will stagger the output at discrete levels.
 More complex DACs may interpolate between two discrete samples to “guess” the intermediate values.
 Some of these guesses will be off, but at least the signal is smoother.

-[^lossy]: Sampling a continuous signal is a lossy conversion.
-Information is bound to be loss.
-A DAC can only replicate the original signal so much...

 ### Example: Initialising the DAC